 Tesla’s Attractive Solar Energy For Homes

 Solar panels have many benefits as a way of powering and heating a home.
 However, they are not always the most attractive of products.
 Tesla is out to prove that it doesn’t have to be this way with their new invisible solar roof tiles.
-The panels received their grand unveiling on the set of Desperate Housewives.
+The solar glass tiles received their grand unveiling on the set of Desperate Housewives.

 So How Can A Solar Panel Be Invisible?